Thomserve/GivLocalDocs/src/content/docs/app-settings/connection.md

 When enabled, quick actions use the maximum hardware-supported power rate rather than your configured power limit.
 The limit is restored when the quick action ends.

 ## Screenshots needed
-- Settings > Connection screen
+- Settings > Connection screen showing refresh intervals and polling method